FC Dinamo Batumi: In search for success

-From 2013/14 the club revived their ambitions, first to gain promotion to Umaglesi Liga and then to secure a place among the league leaders.
-Silver, taken in 2015, was followed by bronze the next year, but in 2017 Dinamo entered a period of instability with a drastic change of players and replacement of managers.
-Levan Khomeriki, the head coach for three successive years, left to be replaced by Ukrainian manager Kostyantyn Frolov, but he stepped down five months later.
-Aslan Baladze took charge of the team, which finished the season in the relegation zone, despite having some experienced players such as Otar Martsvaladze, David Kvirkvelia and Elguja Grigalashvili in the squad.
-Dinamo suffered a worse setback in the play-off as dramatic two-leg tie against Sioni Bolnisi ended 5:5 on aggregate and the penalty shoot-out determined the winner.
+In 2013–14, the club revived their ambitions, first to gain promotion to Umaglesi Liga and then to secure a place among the league leaders.
+They performed as runners-up after a 17-year wait in 2015, but two years later entered the period of instability characterized by a drastic change of players and replacement of managers.
+The team concluded the season in the relegation zone, despite having some experienced players such as Otar Martsvaladze, David Kvirkvelia and Elguja Grigalashvili in the squad.
+They suffered a worse setback in the play-off as a dramatic two-leg tie against Sioni resulted in their relegation.

-Prior to the new season in Liga 2 Gia Geguchadze was appointed in the club and with promotion set as their only goal, Dinamo convincingly won the league by an 11-point margin.
+Prior to the new season in Liga 2, Gia Geguchadze was appointed as head coach and with promotion set as their only goal, Dinamo convincingly won the league by an eleven-point margin.

-Progress on the pitch and beyond

-2019 brought some more encouraging news.
-100% share of Dinamo Batumi owned by the Adjarian government was awarded to Lamini Ltd for 49 years.
-Besides, a new prospect emerged for the issue of football ground, which had plagued the club for so long.
-While Dinamo played home matches either on their training base or at Rugby Arena, in January the government inaugurated the construction of a new UEFA category IV stadium with the capacity of 20,000 seats due to be completed in late 2020.